LeonardoJost/MRlibrary/README.md

 ## Options, Properties, ...

 ### Subfolders and naming structure
 Figures are arranged in a folder by subfolders for colors and for base figures and rotated figures.
 For each background color a subfolder of the name color_back exists, within which another subfolder containing the colors of the cubes exists for each combination of colors.
 The color folders are named after the only or the concatenation using "-" of the first two colors used.
-Within the color subfolders, there are even more subfolders for base figures and rotational axes (base,x,y,z, combined), where you will finally find the images.
+Within the color subfolders, there are even more subfolders for base figures and rotational axes (base, x, y, z, combined), where you will finally find the images.
 Each figure is named in the form modelNumber_orientation_rotationAxis_rotationAngle.
+The rotationAxis_rotationAngle part is repeated 0-3 times as appropriate.

 ### Generate custom cube figures
 To add a custom cube figure, open customModels.R and add or edit a return number.
 Specify all three dimensional coordinates of the bottom left corner of each cube in the returned matrix.
 The cubes should be ordered in a way that fits the coloring (if using multiple colors).
 The first cube will be colored in the first color, second in second color, and so on, with colors starting from the first color again after the last color is reached.
 Custom colorings can be specified in the getColors function.
 For examples of cube figure coordinates, see custom model 1 or all 16 models in petersBattistaModels.R.